 In the Identifier of GCP project field enter your GCP project ID.

-For the Name of federated identity provider, edit your GCP Project ID and enter:
+For the Name of federated identity provider, edit your GCP Project Number and enter:

 In the Name of federated identity provider field.